panhypersebastos/winter_predictor/README.md

 ## Prerequisites
 </a>

-* Per default, I assume that the user has a MongoDB database running.
-If your MongoDB server is running elsewhere, you can modify the access and credentials in the config file `data/config.json`.
+* Per default, it is assumed that the user has access to a running MongoDB database service.
+Please review and modify the access configuration file at `data/config.json`.
+Access Control can be defined in Mongo shell following [these](https://docs.mongodb.com/manual/tutorial/enable-authentication/) instructions.
 * All necessary Python packages can be installed in a [pipenv](https://docs.pipenv.org/) virtual environment (venv).
 The Pipfile is located in [env/Pipfile](env/Pipfile).
 In order to setup the venv:
     * Install [pipenv](https://docs.pipenv.org/).
     * Go to the 'env/' directory and execute `pipenv install`.